ehmicky/nve/README.md

 COMMAND [ARGS...]
 ```

-But using a specific Node version.
+But using a specific Node `VERSION`.

 `VERSION` can be any [version range](https://github.com/npm/node-semver) such as
 `12`, `12.6.0` or `<12`.

 `COMMAND` must be compatible with the specific Node `VERSION`.
 For example `npm`
 is [only compatible with Node `>=6`](https://github.com/npm/cli#important).

+Both global and local binaries can be executed.

 The first time `nve` is run with a new `VERSION`, the Node binary is downloaded
 under the hood.
 This initially takes few seconds.
 However subsequent runs are